rickhekman/seed-library/README.md

 # seed-library website
-*Seed library is an institution for sharing of seed in The Netherlands: the main purpose is to disseminate plant seed to the public, propagation and further sharing.*
+*Seed library is an institution for sharing of plant seed in The Netherlands: the main purpose is to disseminate plant seed to the public, propagation and further sharing.*

 ## Building tools: